SrivastavaAnubhav/Posture-Detection/README.md

 A posture detection app that I'm working on.
 Uses Microsoft Azure's FaceAPI and EmguCV (.NET wrapper for OpenCV).

 ## Motivation
 I have had some pretty bad neck and shoulder pain in the past from bad posture (especially while playing music).
 I spend enough time in front of a computer that how I am sitting has a serious effect on my pain.
-So, I built this program to help remind myself and others to sit straight while in front of a computer by tracking their face through a webcam and noting changes to a calibration photograph.
-I would like to thank Sina Rezaeizadeh, Shoaib Shaikh, and Felipe Santos for helping come up with the inspiration for this app at MSFTHacks at the the University of Toronto.
+I built this program to remind myself to sit straight while in front of a computer by tracking my face through a webcam and noting changes to a calibration photograph.
+I would like to thank Sina Rezaeizadeh, Shoaib Shaikh, and Felipe Santos for helping come up with the inspiration for this app at MSFTHacks at the  University of Toronto.

 ## Examples
 Here is the calibration photograph.
 You can see my face being boxed and the general layout of the app.